-What Is BRAF V600E Mutant ATC?
+What Is BRAF V600E Mutant Anaplastic Thyroid Cancer?

-ATC is an undifferentiated form of a tumour of the thyroid follicular epithelium and is most the aggressive type of thyroid cancer.
+Anaplastic thyroid cancer (ATC) is an undifferentiated form of a tumour of the thyroid follicular epithelium and is most the aggressive type of thyroid cancer.
 ATC is rare, accounting for only about 1% of all thyroid cancers in Canada.
-It is the most lethal form of thyroid cancer and is frequently diagnosed at an advanced stage.
+It is the most lethal form of thyroid cancer which is frequently diagnosed at an advanced stage.

-Recent advances in molecular profiling have shown that a BRAF V600E mutation is present in 20% to 50% of ATC cases.
-However, depending on the assay method (immunohistochemistry versus ribonucleic acid- or DNA-based techniques), other BRAF codon 600 mutations, such as V600K and V600R, can also be detected.
-The prognosis for patients with locally advanced or metastatic ATC is extremely poor, with a median survival from diagnosis of about 5 months and a 1-year survival rate of 20%.
+Recent advances in molecular profiling have shown that B-Raf kinase (BRAF) V600E mutation is present in 20% to 50% of ATC cases.
+However, depending on the assay method (immunohistochemistry versus RNA/DNA based techniques), other BRAF codon 600 mutations such as V600K and V600R can also be detected.
+In patients with locally advanced or metastatic ATC, the prognosis is extremely poor with a median survival from diagnosis is about 5 months, and 1-year survival rate is only 20%.